bostonopen/bostonopen.github.io/index.md

 layout: default
 ---

+## Help us decide when and where to meet in October!
+Join the [thread](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-10.20meetup/near/540695374) on Zulip!

 In September we're meeting at [Bow Market][] for some afternoon hacking!
 Optionally, you can RSVP in the [discussion thread](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-09.20meetup/near/533688794).
 There are several options for a bite, and there's coffee and beer at Remnant Brewing!

 Bring a laptop.
 All you need are git, ssh, and a browser.
 We'll be working on "a better Porchfest map".
 See the [discussion thread](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/Afternoon.20hack.20meetup/near/539447211) for details on the project.
 (Or you can just come and hang out!)